 Pickpocket Scams in Milan, Italy

-- In the main train station, Stazzione Cadorna, there are often people waiting for tourists to arrive.
+- In the main train station, Stazione Cadorna, there are often people waiting for tourists to arrive.
 Some are eager to strike up a conversation with a mark or to offer assistance.
 A newly arrived traveler may not be quick thinking and appropriately suspicious of “friendly strangers” thus making for a perfect target.
-For example, the payphones in Italy are difficult to use for first timers, and a friendly man may approach offering assistance.
+A pickpocket scam here for example is carried out at the payphones.
+In Italy payphones are difficult to use for first timers, and a friendly man may approach offering assistance.
 Once the helpless tourist accepts, the man offers to take the traveler to a nearby bar, or if assisting a woman, expect a kiss in return.
 Never go to a second location with a stranger.

-- People on the street will always offer what seem to be free gifts of flowers, prayer cards, or even a friendship wristband.
+- Pickpockets scams in Italy include people on the street who will always offer what seem to be free gifts of flowers, prayer cards, or even a friendship wristband.
 Do not accept them and try to avoid these people at all costs, these gifts are never free.
 The person will want money for the item or even try to keep you in conversation so an accomplice can steal from you while you are attentive to the discussion.

 Thefts at Milan Central Station

-This is a video of a theft from a traveler at the airport.
+This is a video of a theft from a traveler at the Milan, Italy airport.
 Always keep an eye on your luggage, no matter how close it is to you.